-Effective October 3, 2022, the Sponsor has entered into a distribution and marketing agreement (the "Distribution and Marketing Agreement") with Grayscale Securities, LLC, a Delaware limited liability company ("Grayscale Securities"), a wholly owned subsidiary of the Sponsor and an affiliate and related party of the Trust to assist the Sponsor in distributing the Shares, developing an ongoing marketing plan for the Trust, preparing marketing materials regarding the Shares, including the content on the Trust's website, and executing the marketing plan for the Trust.
+Effective October 3, 2022, the Sponsor has entered into a distribution and marketing agreement (the "Distribution and Marketing Agreement") with Grayscale Securities, LLC, a Delaware limited liability company, ("Grayscale Securities"), a wholly owned subsidiary of the Sponsor and an affiliate and related party of the Trust, to assist the Sponsor in distributing the Shares, developing an ongoing marketing plan for the Trust, preparing marketing materials regarding the Shares, including the content on the Trust's website, and executing the marketing plan for the Trust.

-On October 3, 2022, in connection with the entry into the Distribution and Marketing Agreement with Grayscale Securities, the Sponsor and Genesis Global Trading, Inc. ("Genesis") agreed to terminate the distribution and marketing agreement, dated November 15, 2019, among the Sponsor, the Trust and Genesis, pursuant to which Genesis assisted the Sponsor in distributing the Shares.
+On October 3, 2022, in connection with the entry into the Distribution and Marketing Agreement with Grayscale Securities, the Sponsor and Genesis Global Trading, Inc. ("Genesis") agreed to terminate the distribution and marketing agreement, dated November 15, 2019, among the Sponsor, the Trust and Genesis, pursuant to which Genesis assisted the Sponsor in distributing the Shares, as described further in "-Authorized Participants".
 As a result, effective October 3, 2022, Genesis has no longer acted as the distributor and marketer of the Shares of the Trust.

-Index License Agreement
+Reference Rate License Agreement

-The Index Provider and the Sponsor have entered into the Index License Agreement governing the Sponsor's use of the Index for calculation of the Index Price.
-The Index Provider may adjust the calculation methodology for the Index without notice to, or consent of, the Trust or its shareholders.
-Under the Index License Agreement, the Sponsor pays a monthly fee and a fee based on the Digital Asset Holdings of the Trust to the Index Provider in consideration of its license to the Sponsor of Index-related intellectual property.
-The initial term of the Index License Agreement was February 1, 2022 through the later of February 29, 2024 and the latest date set forth on any order form executed under the Index License Agreement.
-On June 20, 2023, the Sponsor and the Index Provider, entered into an amendment to the Index License Agreement to extend the initial term of the Index License Agreement from February 29, 2024, to February 28, 2025.
-Thereafter, the Index License Agreement will automatically renew on an annual basis, unless a notice of non-renewal is provided.
-The Index License Agreement is terminable by either party upon written notice in the event of a material breach that remains uncured for thirty days after initial written notice of such breach.
-Further, either party may terminate the Index License Agreement immediately upon notice under certain circumstances, including with respect to the other party's (i) insolvency, bankruptcy or analogous event or (ii) violation of money transmission, taxation or trading regulations that materially adversely affect either party's ability to perform under the Index License Agreement.
-On June 20, 2023, the Sponsor and the Index Provider, entered into an amendment to the Index License Agreement to extend the term of the Index License Agreement from February 29, 2024, to February 28, 2025.
+The Sponsor has entered into the Reference Rate License Agreement with CoinDesk Indices, Inc., the Reference Rate Provider, governing the Sponsor's use of the Reference Rate for calculation of the Reference Rate Price.
+The Reference Rate Provider may adjust the calculation methodology for the Reference Rate without notice to, or consent of, the Trust or its shareholders.
+Under the Reference Rate License Agreement, the Sponsor pays a monthly fee and a fee based on the NAV of the Trust to the Reference Rate Provider in consideration of its license to the Sponsor of Reference Rate-related intellectual property.
+The initial term of the Reference Rate License Agreement was February 1, 2022 through the later of February 29, 2024 and the latest date set forth on any order form executed under the Reference Rate License Agreement.
+On June 20, 2023, the Sponsor and the Reference Rate Provider, entered into an amendment to the Reference Rate License Agreement to extend the initial term of the Reference Rate License Agreement from February 29, 2024, to February 28, 2025.
+Thereafter, the Reference Rate License Agreement will automatically renew on an annual basis, unless a notice of non-renewal is provided.
+The Reference Rate License Agreement is terminable by either party upon written notice in the event of a material breach that remains uncured for thirty days after initial written notice of such breach.
+Further, either party may terminate the Reference Rate License Agreement immediately upon notice under certain circumstances, including with respect to the other party's (i) insolvency, bankruptcy or analogous event or (ii) violation of money transmission, taxation or trading regulations that materially adversely affect either party's ability to perform under the Reference Rate License Agreement.